-In an effort to help identify the origin of the unassociated FAVA detected flares reported in Table 5, we utilized multiple X-ray source catalogs (Living Swift-XRT Point Source Catalog (LSXPS, Evans et al. 2023), the Fourth XMM-Newton Serendipitous Source Catalog, Thirteenth Data Release (4XMM-DR13, Webb et al. 2020), the Chandra Source Catalog (CSC, Evans et al. 2010), and Swift-BAT 105 month Catalog (Oh et al. 2018) as well as analyzed stacked archival data at the flare positions to determine persistent X-ray sources spatially coinciding with the FAVA detected flare.
-Most of the FAVA detected flares did not have contemporaneous X-ray data.
+In an effort to help identify the origin of the unassociated FAVA-detected flares reported in Table 5, we utilized multiple X-ray source catalogs (Living Swift-XRT Point Source Catalog, LSXPS; Evans et al. 2023), the Fourth XMM-Newton Serendipitous Source Catalog, Thirteenth Data Release (4XMM-DR13; Webb et al. 2020), the Chandra Source Catalog (CSC; Evans et al. 2010), and the Swift-BAT 105 month Catalog (Oh et al. 2018), as well as analyzed stacked archival data at the flare positions to determine persistent X-ray sources spatially coinciding with the FAVA-detected flare.
+Most of the FAVA-detected flares did not have contemporaneous X-ray data.
 The usage of archival X-ray data implies that we may miss the X-ray counterpart to the flares (if there was one).
 Therefore, all sources listed in the Appendix should only be taken as possible persistent counterparts.

-In short, of the unassociated flares, 3 flares are coincident with 4XMM sources (FID 55913, 60334, 72921), 3 flares are coincident with LSXPS sources (FID 57924, 60334, 72921), 1 flare is coincident with a CSC source (FID 14127), and 3 flares are coincident with the Swift-BAT 105 month catalog (FID 14127, 55822, 55813).
-We note that, the coincident BAT detections are already associated to nearby blazars or the Crab Nebula.
+In short, of the unassociated flares, three flares are coincident with 4XMM sources (FIDs 55913, 60334, and 72921), three flares are coincident with LSXPS sources (FIDs 57924, 60334, and 72921), one flare is coincident with a CSC source (FID 14127), and three flares are coincident with the Swift-BAT 105 month catalog (FIDs 14127, 55822, and 55813).
+We note that the coincident BAT detections are already associated to nearby blazars or the Crab Nebula.
 None of the persistent X-ray sources spatially coincident with one of our Galactic flaring candidates are reported to be transient in their respective catalogs.
-For a more in-depth description of the X-ray catalogs and the fields of each unassociated FAVA detected Galactic candidate, please see the Appendix.
+For a more in-depth description of the X-ray catalogs and the fields of each unassociated FAVA-detected Galactic candidate, please see the Appendix.

 4.6.1.
-Flares that lack X-ray Data
+Flares That Lack X-Ray Data

-Beyond the X-ray catalogs, the High Energy Astrophysics Science Archive Research Center (HEASARC; Nasa High Energy Astrophysics Science Archive Research Center (Heasarc) 2014) was also searched for possible X-ray data (from Swift-XRT, XMM, Chandra, and NuSTAR) at the location of each of these FAVA detected flares.
-Three of the flares detected by FAVA have no archival X-ray data from the above mentioned missions.
-These flares are FID 1281, 6631, and 6101.
+Beyond the X-ray catalogs, the High Energy Astrophysics Science Archive Research Center (HEASARC; Nasa High Energy Astrophysics Science Archive Research Center 2014) was also searched for possible X-ray data (from Swift-XRT, XMM, Chandra, and NuSTAR) at the location of each of these FAVA-detected flares.
+Three of the flares detected by FAVA have no archival X-ray data from the abovementioned missions.
+These flares are FIDs 1281, 6631, and 6101.